 This is precisely why the search engine is increasingly becoming vital.
 Search Engine Marketing services help brands improve their popularity and visibility online with Google and Bing's dominance.

 The bright side of this kind of platform is getting in touch with the consumers when they are interested in and researching something that may result in a sale or a lead.

-According to eMarketer, the oligarchy comprising Google, Facebook, and Amazon has received 70% of the total spending on a digital advertisement.
-Another recent survey by Factual and Lawless found out that on an average, nearly half the advertisement spending by a marketer is concentrated towards the big three of Google, Facebook, and Amazon.
+According to eMarketer, the oligarchy comprising Google, Facebook, and Amazon has received 70% of the total spending on digital advertisement.
+Another recent survey by Factual and Lawless found out that, on average, nearly half the advertisement spending by a marketer is concentrated towards the big three of Google, Facebook, and Amazon.
 37.2% of the total Digital Ad Spending goes to Google, while 33.0% of Mobile Ad Spending.